phammings/SPX500-Gamma-Exposure-Calculator/README.md

 <!-- INSTRUCTIONS -->
 ## Instructions

-- For Windows:
 - Git clone this repository ```git clone https://github.com/phammings/SPX500-Gamma-Exposure-Calculator.git```
 - run ```gammaCalculator.sh``` to generate 3 charts:
   - Absolute Gamma Exposure by dollars chart
   - Absolute Gamma Exposure by calls/puts chart
   - Gamma Profile Exposure chart
     - Note: it may take up to 5 minutes for the script to generate the Gamma Profile Chart

 <p align="right">(<a href="#readme-top">back to top</a>)</p>